hmrc/income-tax-mtd-changelog/README.md

 4. Under "Subscriptions..
 Participating, @mentions and custom", ensure that you have "Email" ticked

 You should now receive an email whenever the changelog is updated.
+### 23 February 2023

+The following changes were deployed into sandbox.

+#### Self-employment-business-api

+Endpoint: `Retrieve a self-employment period summary`

+* Removed all references to 'allowable' from all fields and objects.
+  * e.g periodAllowableExpenses → periodExpenses

+Endpoint: `Amend a self-employment period summary`

+* Removed all references to 'allowable' from all fields and objects.
+    * e.g periodAllowableExpenses → periodExpenses

+Endpoint: `Create a self-employment period summary`

+* Removed all references to 'allowable' from all fields and objects.
+    * e.g periodAllowableExpenses → periodExpenses

 ### 25 January 2023